How to Deal With Homesickness in College: 6 Tips to Keep You Grounded

-Be sure to check out the student support resources available at your school, including counseling services.
+Another option is to seek out student support resources at your school, such as counseling services.

-You can also see whether your campus fitness center offers any classes that interest you, or join an intramural sports team.
-Often, colleges and universities organize activities that allow students to mix and mingle during the first few weeks of school.
+You can also see whether your campus fitness center offers any classes that interest you or join an intramural sports team.
+Colleges and universities normally organize activities that allow students to mix and mingle during the first few weeks of school.

 And don't stop at the campus boundary: Seek out parks and recreational opportunities in the surrounding community.
 Other options are to look for organizations that welcome volunteers or churches and faith communities with activities geared toward college students.